How we calculated the total charges for each provider

 TSB travel money charges

 In addition to these charges, we have included the card scheme premium above the interbank rate.
-To quantify this premium, we've taken a basket of 6 currencies (EUR, USD, ZAR, AUD, THB, CHF) and calculated the difference between the daily card scheme benchmark rate and the average interbank rate (average is the mean of the high and low rates for the day).
-From 3rd January to 31st July 2022, the average card scheme premium equated to 0.52%.
+To quantify this premium, we've taken a basket of 8 currencies (EUR, USD, ZAR, AUD, THB, CHF, NZD, JPY) and calculated the difference between the daily card scheme benchmark rate and the average interbank rate (where we define average as the mean of the high and low rates for the day).
+In Q3 2024, the average card scheme premium equated to 0.55%.

 Challenger banks